SCOPE OF THIS CHAPTER

 |Typically, this would be in instances whereby a period of short break exceeds 28 days consecutively or in excess of 75 nights per annum.|

 Where, following assessment, it is agreed with the family that the child should be Looked After under Section 20 of the 1989 Act, there will be additional requirements about planning and review.
-In this situation the information compiled for the Child in Need Plan (as set out in 4.1 above) will form the basis for the Short Break Care Plan required when a child is looked after under Section 20 and Regulation 48 applies (Situation 2).
+In this situation the information compiled for the Child in Need Plan (as set out in Section 4.1, Child in Need Short Break Plan) will form the basis for the Short Break Care Plan required when a child is looked after under Section 20 and Regulation 48 applies (Situation 2).

 In Situation 3, the Short Break Care Plan should be linked to the care plan, which should include all the key information about the child.
 These should not be separate plans which duplicate information.